niik/process-proxy/README.md

 - `listener: (connection: ProcessProxyConnection) => void` - Callback invoked for each incoming connection
 - `options?: ProxyProcessServerOptions` - Optional configuration object:
-  - `validateConnection?: (secret: string) => Promise<boolean>` - Optional callback to validate the connection secret during handshake.
-Receives the secret from the handshake and should return a Promise resolving to `true` to accept the connection or `false` to reject it.
+  - `validateConnection?: (token: string) => Promise<boolean>` - Optional callback to validate the connection token during handshake.
+Receives the token from the handshake and should return a Promise resolving to `true` to accept the connection or `false` to reject it.
   - All standard Node.js `net.ServerOpts` options are also supported

 **Returns:** `Server` - A standard Node.js `net.Server` instance